 As rare and expensive as these cameras are, you’re going to want to be careful with it.
 If you’re looking for something that can rough it, I recommend the Polaroid Spectra System, which is one of the best rangefinder-type Polaroid cameras.
 (Update: Polaroid no longer makes film for Spectra System sadly)

 If you want the very best that Polaroid had and has to offer, there’s nothing like the Polaroid 680.
 The Impossible Project, now Polaroid Originals, has made a valiant effort with the I-1, and the Spectra System cameras are tougher, but there’s nothing quite like the power and precision of the Polaroid 680 and 690 cameras.

 This camera is relatively rare and expensive.
 Unlike box types, folding-type Polaroid SLRs won’t usually appear in attics or flea markets, although you never know.
-Impossible Project sells lightly refurbished models for a huge markup, which is where I bought mine.
+Polaroid Originals sells refurbished models for a huge markup, which is where I bought mine.
 It’s expensive, but after my SX-70 Sonar I bought elsewhere died, I wanted to make sure that a SLR 680 I invested in would last.
 I’m happy to report it has!
 You can also find these cameras on eBay for less money, but a bit more risk.